wp-plugins/basic-google-maps-placemarks/readme.txt

 == Frequently Asked Questions ==

 = How do I use the plugin? =
 Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
-If you still have questions, read this FAQ or check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
+If you still have questions, read this FAQ and check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).

 = The map doesn't look right. =
 This is probably because some rules from your theme's stylesheet are being applied to the map.
 Contact your theme developer for advice on how to override the rules.

-= The page says 'Loading map...', but the map never shows up. = [Check to see if there are any Javascript errors](http://www.cmsmarket.com/resources/dev-corner/92-how-to-check-for-javascript-errors) caused by your theme or other plugins, because an error by any script will prevent all the other scripts from running.
+= The page says 'Loading map...', but the map never shows up. = [Check to see if there are any Javascript errors](http://www.cmsmarket.com/resources/dev-corner/92-how-to-check-for-javascript-errors) caused by your theme or other plugins, because an error by any script can prevent all the other scripts from running.

 Also, make sure your theme is calling *[wp_footer()](http://codex.wordpress.org/Function_Reference/wp_footer)* right before the closing *body* tag in footer.php.

-= Can I embed more than one map on the same page? = No, the Google Maps JavaScript API can only support one map on a page.

-= How can I force the info. window width and height to always be the same size? = Add the following styles to your theme's style.css file:
+= None of the placemarks are showing up on the map = If your theme is calling `add_theme_support( 'post-thumbnails' )` and passing in a specific list of post types -- rather than enabling support for all post types -- then it should check if some post types are already registered and include those as well.
+This only applies if it's hooking into `after_theme_setup` with a priority higher than 10.
+Contact your theme developer and ask them to fix their code.

+= Can I use coordinates to set the marker, instead of an address? = Yes.
+You can type anything into the Address field that you would type into a standard Google Maps search field, which includes coordinates.

+If the plugin recognizes your input as coordinates then it will create the marker at that exact point on the map.
+If it doesn't, it will attempt to geocode them, which can sometimes result in a different location than you intended.
+To help the plugin recognize the coordinates, make sure they're in decimal notation (e.g. 48.61322,-123.3465) instead of minutes/seconds notation.
+The latitude and longitude must be separated by a comma and cannot contain any letters or symbols.

+If you're having a hard time getting a set of coordinates to work, try visiting <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> and using the coordinates they give you.

+= Can I change the default icon for all markers instead of setting the same featured image on each individual post? = Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php:

 `
-.bgmp_placemark
+function setBGMPDefaultIcon( $iconURL )
 {
-	width: 450px;
-	height: 350px;
+	return get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';
 }
+add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon' );
 `

-= Can registered users create their own placemarks? = Yes.
-The plugin creates a [custom post type](http://codex.wordpress.org/Post_Types), so it has the same [permission structure](http://codex.wordpress.org/Roles_and_Capabilities) as regular posts/pages.

-= Will the plugin work in WordPress MultiSite? =
-Yes.
-Version 1.2 added support for MultiSite installations.

-= None of the placemarks are showing up the map =
-If your theme is calling `add_theme_support( 'post-thumbnails' )` and passing in a specific list of post types -- rather than enabling support for all post types -- then it should check if some post types are already registered and include those as well.
-This only applies if it's hooking into `after_theme_setup` with a priority higher than 10.
-Contact your theme developer and ask them to fix their code.
+If you only want to replace the default marker under certain conditions (e.g., when the marker is assigned to a specific category), then you can using something like this:

+`
+function setBGMPDefaultIcon( $iconURL, $placemarkID ) {
+	if( $placemarkID == 352 ) // change this to be whatever condition you want
+		$iconURL = get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';

+	return $iconURL;
+}
+add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon', 10, 2 );
+`

+The string you return needs to be the full URL to the new icon.

+= Can I embed more than one map on the same page? = No, the Google Maps JavaScript API can only support one map on a page.

 = How can I override the styles the plugin applies to the map? = The width/height of the map and marker information windows are always defined in the Settings, but you can override everything else by putting this code in your theme's functions.php file: